 On April 17, 2017, the Company entered into a Strategic Alliance Agreement (the "SAA") with M.D.
 Anderson Cancer Center ("MDACC") under which the Company and MDACC agreed to conduct clinical and preclinical research studies.
 The Company agreed in the SAA to provide total funding not to exceed approximately \$14.2 million for the performance of the multi-year studies under the SAA.
 In return, the Company acquired all rights to inventions resulting from the studies and has been granted a non-exclusive, sub-licensable, royalty-free, and perpetual license to specified background intellectual property of MDACC reasonably necessary to exploit, including the commercialization thereof.
 The Company has also been granted certain rights in clinical data generated by MDACC outside of the clinical trials to be performed under the SAA.
 The SAA's term shall continue in effect until the later of the fourth anniversary of the SAA or the completion or termination of the research and receipt by the Company of all deliverables due from MDACC thereunder.
 In May 2017, the Company made a prepayment of \$1.4 million under this agreement.
-The Company recorded \$1.2 million associated with the MDACC SAA for the three months ended March 31, 2019 as research and development expenses.
-No expense was recognized for the same period in 2018.
+The Company recorded \$0.7 million and \$0.1 million associated with the MDACC SAA for the three months ended September 30, 2019 and 2018, respectively, as research and development expenses.